derrekyoung/appd-agent-management/README.md

 ## 5-Minute Getting Started

-Download these scripts, download the Java and Machine agents and then install the agents.
+Download these scripts, download the Java and Machine agents and then install the agents on your localhost.

 Prerequisites: